MikeMaximus/gbm/GBM/readme.txt

 	- When a game is deleted via Game Manager (or sync), all backup manifest entries for that particular game are now deleted.
 The backup files themselves are not.
 	- The Game Manager now syncs changes to the remote database immediately, instead of only when closed.
 - Core Design Changes (Features)
+	- Added the ability to display messages that can be supressed.
+These messages can be reset via the Settings screen.
 	- The "Enable Sync" feature is now mandatory and the option been removed from Settings.
 	- The "Clean Local Manifest" feature has been removed.
-It is no longer required because manfiest entries can no longer be orphaned.
+It is not required because manfiest entries are no longer orphaned by design.
 Existing orphaned entries will be removed during the v1.1.0 database upgrade.
+	- Added "Sync Game IDs" feature.
+This allows the user to update their game configuration identifiers to match the official list or an export file.
+		- The sync is based on similarly named game configurations, therefore it's not 100% effective.
+Some data may be missed and require manual changes.
+		- This is mainly an optional upgrade tool for users with existing data from older versions.
 - Import / Export Changes
+	- GBM will offer to "Sync Game IDs" when importing from the official list after upgrading to v1.1.0.
+		- This offer only appears once and only appears for users that have upgraded from an older version.
-	- When importing a game list, GBM now uses the Game ID to determine if a game is new or has an updated configuration.
+	- GBM now uses the Game ID to determine if a game is new or has an updated configuration.
-	- Games with an updated configuration are identified by red text.
+	- Added icons to the import list to indicate a "New" or "Updated" game.
 - Added Regular Expression support for game detection
 	- This feature allows GBM to detect games based on a pattern instead of a single process name.
 	- This allows GBM to better support games that run from multiple executables and games that use interpreters or emulators.